Denver Museum of Nature and Science: Gates Planetarium

-Phipps IMAX Theater
+Infinity Theater

-The Phipps IMAX Theater on the second floor of the museum was built as the Phipps Auditorium in 1940, and was used for lectures, concerts, and films until 1980.
-Renovated and reopened in 1983 as the Phipps IMAX Theater, it seats 440 people and now shows large-format IMAX films daily.
+The Infinity Theater on the second floor of the museum was built as the Phipps Auditorium in 1940, and was used for lectures, concerts, and films until 1980.
+Renovated and reopened in 1983 as the Phipps IMAX Theater, it seats 440 people and now shows large-format films daily.

 In July 2022, the Phipps IMAX Theater was closed for renovations for sound, visual, and lobby.
 The theater is now open as of February 2023 and gave it the new name of "Infinity Theater".
 It is now a state of the art theater suitable for all types of visual enjoyment.

 Morgridge Family Exploration Center and Avenir Collections Facility

 In 2014, a $70 million addition was added to the museum containing the Morgridge Family Exploration Center and the Avenir Collections Center.

 The Morgridge Family Exploration Center constitutes three above-ground levels that encourage visitors to learn about science and the natural world.
-The center includes Exploration Studios, a new temporary exhibition gallery, an atrium space, a completely-redeveloped Discovery Zone for early learners, and the outdoor, Boettcher Plaza with unique public art.
+The center includes Exploration Studios, a new temporary exhibition gallery, an atrium space, a completely redeveloped Discovery Zone for early learners, and the outdoor, Boettcher Plaza with unique public art.